humhub/humhub/protected/humhub/docs/guide/admin/advanced-configuration.md

 Your tracking code can be managed under `Administration -> Settings -> Advanced -> Statistics`.

-In order to send the tracking code in case of pjax page loads as well as full page loads, you have to add the following to your statistics code by the example of google analytics:
+In order to send the tracking code in case that both, the pjax as well as the full page loads, you have to add the following to your statistics code (refers to Google Analytics):

 ```javascript